ashishpcmu/ai-financial-portfolio-rebalancer/README.md

 # 📈 AI-Powered Financial Portfolio Rebalancer

-This project is an intelligent assistant that analyzes stock portfolios, detects imbalances, and suggests rebalancing actions using real-time market data.
+This project is an intelligent AI agent that analyzes stock portfolios, detects imbalances, and suggests rebalancing actions using real-time market data.
 It uses **LangChain agents** with integration of multiple LLMs (OpenAI, Groq with LLaMA models) to dynamically select and run financial tools.

 ---